School-of-Code-HQ/Clean-Code/README.md

 ## **Code Formatters**

-### Code formatters automatically format code for you depending on the preferences you set.
+### WHY WE USE FORMATTERS:

+Code formatters automatically format code for you depending on the preferences you set.
 Automatic formatting enables higher code quality, especially when you are working in teams and other people are reading the code you’ve written.

 Many developers maintain standards of code formatting like 2-space or 4-space indentation or using single or double quotes.
 This helps with both readbility and finding errors.